-This sheet explains how we work out the charge which you will usually pay if you have a short stay in a care home funded by the Council.
+This sheet explains how we work out the charge which you will pay if you have a short stay in a care home.
+Unless your stay is part of your NHS treatment, there will always be a charge, though the amount will depend on your financial circumstances.